Pedigruu/WFRP4e-Skaven/README.md

 You, as GM or Foundry Owner, are expected to know how to drag & drop careers and other objects onto the character.
 No Skaven themed Career objects are included with this module.

 This module, again, is the basic subspecies only.
 A second version is being developed with full career paths.
 However, the second version will require ownership and installation of Cubical 7's "The Horned Rat" module for VTT Foundry.

 Please use this responsibly.

+Disclaimer: This is a derivative work based on a Games Workshop owned intellectual property.